 If a business is using barcode scanners, like at a supermarket or other retailer, they most likely have a perpetual inventory system in place.
 With a barcode system, products are automatically recorded as having been sold when they are scanned or swiped at checkout.
 An invoice is generated for the customer and records of inventory levels are automatically decreased.

 Where one does periodic inventory counts (such as once a month, or at the beginning and end of each year), and does not have an accurate record of the inventories in between these points – well, this is a periodic system.

 This system does not keep continuous, moment-to-moment records of inventories.

-Accurate records are only kept periodically – meaning, at certain points in time – in this case, when the actual counts are done.
+Accurate records are only kept periodically – meaning, at certain points in time – in this case, when the actual physical inventory counts are done.